amsokol/openshift-golang-template/README.md

 14. [Optional] You can easy provide `go build` arguments.
 Just add `GO_BUILD_ARGS` environment variable to `Build Configuration` section.
 For example the following value tells `go build` to print the commands are run and packages are compiled:
 ```
 GO_BUILD_ARGS=-x -v

+Note: please DO NOT override output file name ("-o" argument)!
 ```

 15. Leave other options with default values and click `Create` and wait while pod is created